marcoantonio224/coffee_shop/backend/README.md

   with Auth0, please click link below to learn about it [https://auth0.com/docs/get-started]

   ### API Endpoints
+  To make sure the api endpoints run successfully on POSTMAN, make sure the database is DROPPED and then CREATED.
+They need to run on a fresh database.

   Here are the endpoints of our API application.

   **Base URL**: [http://127.0.0.1:5000]